 Liquidity position of the Swiss Reinsurance Company Ltd (SRZ) liquidity pool

 The SRZ liquidity pool is the primary liquidity pool of the Group.
-The estimated total liquidity sources in the SRZ liquidity pool available within one year, after haircuts and net of short-term loans from Swiss Re Ltd, amounted to USD 19.6 billion as of 31 December 2015, compared with USD 20.4 billion as of 31 December 2014.
-The 2015 total includes USD 13.7 billion of liquid assets and cash, referred to as “spot liquidity”, compared with USD 15.0 billion in 2014.
+The estimated total liquidity sources in the SRZ liquidity pool available within one year, after haircuts and net of short-term loans from Swiss Re Ltd and securities lending, amounted to USD 18.5 billion as of 31 December 2016, compared with USD 19.6 billion as of 31 December 2015.
+The 2016 total includes USD 13.4 billion of liquid assets and cash, referred to as “one-year spot liquidity”, compared with USD 13.7 billion in 2015.
 Based on the internal liquidity stress tests described above, we estimate that the SRZ liquidity pool holds surplus liquidity after dividends to Swiss Re Ltd.

-In 2015, the amount of surplus liquidity improved slightly.
-The reduction of liquidity due to the payment of the dividend for 2014 to Swiss Re Ltd and repayments of external debt was more than offset by positive operating cash flows, dividends from subsidiaries as well as a reduction in contingent funding requirements stemming from extreme stress loss events.
+In 2016, the amount of surplus liquidity reduced slightly.
+The reduction of liquidity due to the payment of the dividend for 2015 to Swiss Re Ltd and repayments of external debt was partially offset by positive operating cash flows and dividends from subsidiaries.